 - After ice is dropped, the process continues all over again, until the bin is full.

 Check out: Best Commercial Ice Makers

 Time Taken for Commercial Ice Machines to Make Ice

-1. Ice Making Cycle: A typical ice cycle is calculated as the time from when the water is pumped into the unit and the ice being dropped in the dispensing bin.
-Any delay in the water supply can elongate the ice making cycle and hamper the number of ice cubes being dispensed.
+1. Ice Making Cycle: A typical ice cycle is calculated as the time between when the water is pumped into the unit and the ice being dropped in the dispensing bin.
+Any delay in the water supply can elongate the ice-making cycle and hamper the number of ice cubes being dispensed.